dirkhh/adsb-feeder-image/README.md

 The idea is to create a "complete" ADS-B feeder that feeds pretty much all of the ADS-B flight trackers / aggregators.

-These aggregators have a comittment to open data:
+These aggregators have a comittment to open data ([daily release of the data](https://github.com/adsblol/globe_history)):
 - [adsb.lol](https://adsb.lol)
 - [Fly Italy Adsb](https://flyitalyadsb.com)
 - [TheAirTraffic](http://theairtraffic.com)